 Kraft Foods has entered a new era after its recent corporate break-up.
 Its brand power is indisputable and its market share dominates, but Kraft's growth potential is limited and its heavily commoditized categories face massive pressures.
 In The Motley Fool's brand new premium report on the company, we guide you through everything you need to know about Kraft, including the key opportunities and threats facing the company.
 To get started, simply click here now.

 Add Kraft Foods to My Watchlist, which will aggregate our Foolish analysis on it and all your other stocks.

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned in this article.
-The Motley Fool owns shares of PepsiCo.
-Motley Fool newsletter services have recommended buying shares of and creating a diagonal call position in PepsiCo.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+Fool contributor Dan Caplinger has no position in any stocks mentioned.
+The Motley Fool recommends Unilever.
+Try any of our Foolish newsletter services free for 30 days.
+We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+The Motley Fool has a disclosure policy.